-- Register the database in Oracle Internet Directory You can use Database Configuration Assistant for registering the database. - 2.
-Configure Enterprise User Security Objects in the database and Oracle Internet Directory

-Create global schemas and global roles in the database.
+- Register the database in Oracle Internet Directory You can use Database Configuration Assistant for registering the database. - Configure Enterprise User Security Objects in the database and Oracle Internet Directory - Create global schemas and global roles in the database.
 Also create enterprise roles in the enterprise domain.
-Configure user schema mappings for the enterprise domain, add global database roles to enterprise roles and grant enterprise roles to enterprise users for database access.

-- Configure the enterprise domain to accept kerberos authentication Use Oracle Enterprise Manager to enable kerberos authentication for your enterprise domain. - 4.
-Connect as kerberos authenticated enterprise user.
-Launch SQLPlus and use the command, connect /@net_service_name to connect as a kerberos authenticated enterprise user.
+Configure user schema mappings for the enterprise domain, add global database roles to enterprise roles and grant enterprise roles to enterprise users for database access. - Configure the enterprise domain to accept kerberos authentication Use Oracle Enterprise Manager to enable kerberos authentication for your enterprise domain. - 4.
+Connect as kerberos authenticated enterprise user. - Launch SQLPlus and use the command, connect $/@net_service_name$ to connect as a kerberos authenticated enterprise user.

-For detailed information on the preceding steps, refer to "Configuring Enterprise User Security for Kerberos Authentication" .
+For detailed information on the preceding steps, refer to "Configuring Enterprise User Security for Kerberos Authentication".

-Upgrading from Oracle9i to Oracle Database 12c Release 2 (12.2)
+Upgrading from Oracle9i to Oracle Database Release 18c Version 18.1

-This appendix discusses upgrading Oracle9i Database (9.2.0.8) to Oracle Database 12c Release 2 (12.2) with respect to Enterprise User Security.
+This appendix discusses upgrading Oracle9i Database (9.2.0.8) to Oracle Database release 18c, version 18.1 with respect to Enterprise User Security.
 It includes the following sections:

-- Upgrading Oracle Internet Directory from Release 9.2 to Release 9.0.4 - Upgrading Oracle Database from Release 9.2.0.8 to Oracle Database 12c Release 2 (12.2) - Upgrading Oracle Database from Release 10g (10.1) and Higher to Oracle Database 12c Release 2 (12.2) - Upgrading Oracle Internet Directory from Release 9.2 to Release 9.0.4 - Upgrading Oracle Database from Release 9.2.0.8 to Oracle Database 12c Release 2 (12.2) - Upgrading Oracle Database from Release 10g (10.1) and Higher to Oracle Database 12c Release 2 (12.2)
+- Upgrading Oracle Internet Directory from Release 9.2 to Release 9.0.4 - Upgrading Oracle Database from Release 9.2.0.8 to Oracle Database Release 18c Version 18.1 - Upgrading Oracle Database from Release 10g (10.1) and Higher to Oracle Database Release 18c Version 18.1